Sky lanterns and animal welfare

 The dangers of sky lanterns

-Animals can also become entangled in fallen lantern frames, where they can suffer from injury and stress trying to get free or starve to death from being trapped.
-Marine life is also endangered by lanterns falling into the sea.
+Animals can also become trapped in fallen lantern frames and can suffer from injury and stress trying to get free.
+If severely trapped, animals may starve to death.
+Marine life can also suffer from lanterns falling into the sea.

 Paper lanterns are a fire hazard

-Biodegradable lanterns aren't safe alternative
+Biodegradable lanterns aren't a safe alternative

-We want people instead to use alternatives to these types of paper lanterns and avoid the danger to our countryside and animals.
+Use alternatives to these types of paper lanterns and avoid the danger to our countryside and animals.

 What else can you do

-- pick up any lantern litter
+- Picking up lantern litter

-- discourage others from using lanterns
+- Discouraging others from using lanterns

-- contact local councils about planned releases
+- Contacting local councils about planned releases

-- write to your local MP (England).
+- Writing to your local MP (England).